gocom/changelog/main/Options/API.ReleaseNotesOptions.md

 - `{{major}}`
 - `{{minor}}`
 - `{{patch}}`
+- `{{prerelease}}`

-See [defaultReleaseNotesTemplate](../API/Private.defaultReleaseNotesTemplate.md) for the default template.
+See [Private!defaultReleaseNotesTemplate](../API/Private.defaultReleaseNotesTemplate.md) for the default template that is used if one is not given.
+Mote that the default template may change between releases; if consistent output is important, it is recommended that you always provide your own template.

 If the given template is an array of templates, resulting contents are joined together as separate paragraphs.
-Templates that evaluate empty, are skipped.
+Templates that evaluate as empty, are omitted, avoiding additional whitespace being added.
 This allows wrapping the templates into if conditionals, omitting the template, if it is not needed.

 #### See